EarthLabs > Climate and the Biosphere > Lab 2: Climate and Earth's Energy Balance > 2C: Explore the Greenhouse Effect

 Part C: Explore the Greenhouse Effect

 Once incoming solar energy reaches Earth's atmosphere, what parts of the Earth system absorb and hold the energy, warming the planet?
-In this lab, you will explore some of the elements that absorb solar energy, the greenhouse gases.
+In this lab, you will explore some of the elements that absorb solar energy, the greenhouse gases (GHG).
 These gases include: carbon dioxide, methane, nitrous oxide, and water vapor.
-You will see how each gas responds differently to electromagnetic radiationa property that allows some forms of solar energy to pass through the "atmospheric window," of gases to the planet's surface and also back out to space, while retaining others to warm the atmosphere and Earth's surface.
-You will further your understanding of the Earth's energy balance that you investigated in the previous labs.
+You will see that each greenhouse gas responds differently to electromagnetic radiation.
+This is an important asset of our current atmospheric composition.
+It allows some forms of solar radiation to pass through the "atmospheric window," to the planet's surface and also back out to space, while retaining other wavelengths of energy to warm the atmosphere and Earth's surface.
+In this lab, you will further your understanding of the Earth's energy balance that you investigated in the previous labs.

-First, watch this short video from the National Science Foundation, describing the importance of the greenhouse effect in making the planet habitable, or able to support life.
-Click the link How does the sun's energy get into the climate system? to access the narrated video.
-After viewing the video, discuss the questions listed below with your classmates.
+First, watch the narrated video, describing the importance of the greenhouse effect in making the planet habitable, or able to support life.
+After viewing the video, discuss the question listed below with your classmates.

 Discuss